For U-M Students

 The Earned Income Tax Credit helps low- to moderate-income workers and families get a tax break.
 If you qualify, you can use the credit to reduce the taxes you owe – and maybe increase your refund.

 Women, Infants and Children (WIC) is a health and nutrition program that helps pregnant women, new mothers, and young children eat well and stay healthy.
 WIC also provides nutrition education and counseling and help accessing health care.
 WIC also provides breast pumps to qualified nursing mothers.
 For additional information call (734) 544-6800.

 Washtenaw County Health Insurance Plans

-Washtenaw County has several health insurance plans available to uninsured, income eligible children, individuals and families.
+Washtenaw County has several health insurance plans available to eligible, uninsured children, individuals and families.

-MIChild provides health insurance to low-income children of working families without health insurance.
-To be eligible, you must not qualify for Healthy Kids/Medicaid.
-MIChild provides comprehensive medical and dental coverage.
-You must be a Michigan resident to qualify.
+MIChild provides health insurance to eligible low-income children of working families without health insurance.